Researchers have decoded the genome of the elephant shark, providing new insights into immunity and bone formation.

 In addition, the study revealed that the elephant shark genome is the slowest evolving among all vertebrates.
 The elephant shark even beats the coelacanth, also called “the living fossil”, that has recently been shown to evolve extremely slowly.
 Therefore, the elephant shark is probably the best proxy for the ancestor of all jawed-vertebrates that became extinct a long time ago.

-Cartilaginous fishes (comprising sharks, rays, skates and chimaeras) are the oldest living group of jawed-vertebrates that diverged from bony vertebrates about 450 million years ago.
-The elephant shark (Callorhinchus milii) is a chimaera that inhabits temperate waters of the continental shelves off southern Australia and New Zealand, at depths of 200 to 500 meters.
-From approximately 1,000 species of cartilaginous fishes, elephant shark was chosen as a model because of its relatively compact genome which is one third the size of the human genome.
+Cartilaginous fishes (comprising sharks, rays, skates, and chimaeras) are the oldest living group of jawed-vertebrates that diverged from bony vertebrates about 450 million years ago.
+The elephant shark (Callorhinchus milii) is a chimaera that inhabits temperate waters of the continental shelves off southern Australia and New Zealand, at depths of 200 to 500 meters (660 to 1600 feet).
+From approximately 1,000 species of cartilaginous fishes, elephant shark was chosen as a model because of its relatively compact genome which is one-third the size of the human genome.